taygumus/wp-docker-stack/README.md

 ## Design Decisions

-Some design choices are intentionally opinionated and aimed at long-term maintainability rather than short-term convenience:
+Some design choices are intentionally opinionated to favor maintainability:

 - **Explicit automation over implicit behavior**
-  Initialization, migration, and backup logic are implemented as explicit scripts instead of being hidden inside container images or entrypoints.
+  Initialization and migration logic is explicit in scripts, avoiding hidden behavior in entrypoints.

 - **Separation of lifecycle phases**
-  Runtime services, initialization tasks, and operational tooling are isolated into dedicated containers to avoid cross-responsibility coupling.
+  Runtime services and operational tooling are isolated to prevent cross-responsibility coupling.

 - **Configuration as data**
-  All behavioral changes are driven by environment variables, keeping scripts generic and reusable across environments.
+  All behavior is driven by environment variables, keeping scripts generic and reusable.

-These decisions favor clarity, debuggability, and extensibility over abstraction defaults.

 ## Quality Gates and CI

-To preserve consistency and prevent configuration drift, the repository includes a lightweight CI pipeline executed via GitHub Actions.
+To preserve consistency, the repository includes a CI pipeline (GitHub Actions) that validates:

-Each change is automatically validated against the following checks:

 - **Shell scripts**
   Linted to enforce correctness and portability.